I participated in NVIDIA Japan's NPN Partner Agentic AI Bootcamp.

 llm_name: nim_llm

-Replacing the MCP client code written in LangGraph with NAT means tool connections and LLM swaps only take a few lines of YAML.
-Furthermore, adding a telemetry section sends traces to Phoenix, letting you track on screen which tools the agent called and in what order.
+When you replace the MCP client code written in LangGraph with NAT, tool connections and LLM swapping are handled in just a few lines of YAML.
+Add a telemetry section and traces flow to Phoenix, letting you visually track which tools the agent called in which order.

-Honestly, during the hands-on I found it hard to see the motivation for rewriting something I'd already built in LangGraph into NAT.
-But the instructor's supplementary comment—"when you want to roll out a configuration that worked for the sales department to the engineering department, you just swap the YAML"—finally made it click.
-When you think through to the point of "rolling out agents to customers," the desire to peel the operational layer away from hard-coded LangGraph starts to make sense.
+Honestly, during the hands-on I found it hard to see the motivation for rewriting something you'd written in LangGraph into NAT, but the instructor's added comment — "when you want to roll out a configuration that worked for the sales department to the engineering department, you just swap the YAML" — finally made it click.
+When you consider the whole picture including "rolling out agents to customers," the desire to peel the operational layer away from hardcoded LangGraph starts to make sense.

-Harmony Records Customer Support Challenge: Extending with MCP
+The Harmony Records Customer Support MCP Extension Challenge

-The afternoon Challenge session was story-driven, centered on extending the customer support agent for a fictional record EC site "Harmony Records" using MCP.
-Skeletons are provided under challenge/ in the materials repository, divided into four sub-tasks.
-There was about an hour and a half of self-directed time, but completing all four end-to-end had more bite than expected, making it a great rehearsal for reassembling everything touched in the morning's Labs in a real-world scenario.
+The afternoon Challenge session had a story-driven setup: extending the customer support agent for a fictional record EC store called "Harmony Records" using MCP.
+Skeletons are provided under the challenge/ directory in the materials repository, divided into four sub-tasks.
+There was about an hour and a half of independent work time, but completing all four consecutively was more challenging than expected — it made for a good rehearsal reassembling everything from the morning's Labs in a practical setting.

-SKILL.md) that assists with SQL query generation for Music / Artist / Album / Track information using a Progressive Disclosure pattern - LLM Workflow: Build an Intent Classifier → QnA / Refund agent pipeline in LangGraph, connect it to the Invoice MCP server, and insert
+• LLM Workflow: Use LangGraph to build an Intent Classifier → QnA / Refund agent pipeline, connect it to the Invoice MCP server, and insert a refund confirmation with interrupt

-interruptfor refund confirmation - NAT Workflow: Declare the same configuration in
+• NAT Workflow: Declare the same configuration in workflow.yaml and make it runnable with nat run

-A rough diagram of the overall picture looked something like this:
+Here's a rough diagram of the overall picture:

-The first is the division of roles between MCP and Agent Skill.
-The lecture presented the distinction that MCP is the layer of "what tools are available" (tool specifications), while Agent Skill is the layer of "how to combine and use them" (task procedures).
-When you think of both at the same layer, you start to wonder "should I pack SQL query patterns into MCP too?"—but being conscious of the layer separation lets you offload that to the Skill side, which I felt reduced my design ambiguity.
+The first is the division of roles between MCP and Agent Skills.
+The lecture introduced a framework where MCP is the layer for "what tools are available" — the tool specification layer — while Agent Skills are the layer for "how to combine and use them" — the task procedure layer.
+When you think of both at the same layer, you end up with confusions like "should I also pack SQL query patterns into MCP?" but being conscious of the layer separation lets you offload that to the Skill side, which seemed to reduce my own design ambiguities.

 The second is the positioning of NeMo Agent Toolkit.
-If you try to deliver an agent built in LangGraph directly to a customer, every configuration change requires rewriting Python code.
-By declaratively composing "MCP client," "LLM endpoint," and "Workflow" via NAT's YAML, you can roll it out to new contexts without touching Python.
-The explanation that "LangGraph and NAT aren't competing—they're at different layers" landed quietly but effectively.
+If you try to deliver an agent built in LangGraph directly to a customer, you'll need to rewrite Python code every time the configuration changes.
+By declaratively swapping "MCP client," "LLM endpoint," and "Workflow" in NAT's YAML, you can avoid touching Python when rolling out to new use cases.
+The explanation that "LangGraph and NAT aren't competitors — they operate at different layers" quietly hit home.

 The third is the quality of the materials.
-With the Brev cluster dry run included, and notebooks you can work through in order to touch everything from NIM → MCP → LangGraph → NAT → Phoenix, these materials seem reusable as an introductory guide to agent development internally.
-"Take this with a grain of salt," but I think they have considerable value for reuse as material for internal hands-on sessions.
+With the Brev cluster dry run included, materials that let you touch NIM → MCP → LangGraph → NAT → Phoenix just by working through notebooks in order seem highly reusable as introductory materials for in-house agent development.
+"Excessive expectations aside," I think there's quite a lot of reuse value here as material for internal hands-on sessions.

-The fourth is what the instructor said at the beginning about "the meaning of writing agents yourself."
-In an era where agents themselves can be written by AI agents, what makes the difference—when customizing for customers, inserting sub-agents, or wanting greater control—is whether you truly understand what's happening under the hood.
-That was the gist of it.
-As someone who regularly delegates most of my code to AI agents, this concern resonated strongly.
-The real gap in agent development seems to lie somewhere between "being able to build something that works" and "being able to build something that works with a genuine understanding of what's inside."
+The fourth is something the instructor said at the start about "the significance of writing agents yourself."
+The point was: nowadays agents themselves can be written by AI agents, but when you want to customize for a customer, insert sub-agents, or increase control, whether or not you truly understand what's happening under the hood makes a huge difference in what you can produce.
+As someone who usually delegates most of my code to AI agents, I strongly agreed with this concern.
+The real difference in agent development seems to lie between "being able to make something that works" and "being able to make something that works with a genuine understanding of its internals."

-As for the atmosphere at the venue, many teams had multiple attendees from the same company, and it had that good quality of an offline study session where people ask each other questions as they go.
-TAs were also on hand throughout, so there was the reassurance of being able to get a quick answer whenever you got stuck.
+As for the atmosphere at the venue, many teams attended with multiple people from their respective companies, and it had the feel of a good offline study session where people helped each other along.
+TAs were also on hand throughout, and it was reassuring to know you could get answers quickly whenever you got stuck.

 Summary

-The Agentic AI Bootcamp was a rare hands-on event that let participants connect and experience NIM, MCP, LangGraph, and NeMo Agent Toolkit—technologies that tend to be talked about individually—all in a single day.
-The Challenge was also at a difficulty level that took real effort to get through within the self-directed time, making it an event that left a solid sense of implementation experience, not just theory.
-Even though it's NPN partner-only, the materials themselves are publicly available on GitHub, so they should work well as a topic for internal study sessions.
+The Agentic AI Bootcamp was a rare hands-on event that let you connect and touch individually trending technologies — NIM, MCP, LangGraph, and NeMo Agent Toolkit — all in a single day.
+The Challenge was also at a difficulty level that required real effort to get through within the independent work time, making it an event where you came away with not just lecture knowledge but a real sense of implementation.
+Even if it's NPN partner-only, since the materials are publicly available on GitHub, it seems more than feasible to cover as a topic for internal study sessions.

-Since I have a DGX Spark, I'd like to next reproduce the local NIM portion from Lab 1 on my own machine, and try rewriting the Challenge from scratch in pure Python.
-A follow-up Bootcamp has been announced with reinforcement learning as its theme, so I'm hoping to write that up as an article as well.
+Since I have a DGX Spark, my next plan is to reproduce the local NIM portion from Lab 1 on my own machine, and then rewrite the Challenge from scratch in plain Python.
+A follow-up Bootcamp was announced with reinforcement learning as its theme, so I'm hoping to write that up as an article as well.

-Code snippets in this article are quoted from openhackathons-org/agentic-ai-bootcamp (Apache License 2.0).
+Code snippets in this article were quoted from openhackathons-org/agentic-ai-bootcamp (Apache License 2.0).